Preparing for the Climate Crisis

 Porie Saikia, previously the Senior Director of Environment, Energy, and Sustainability at MTA and today the Head of Sustainable Strategies at MACE Group, shared insights on when New York’s resilience was tested by things like severe flooding events and storms.

 Since the shock of Superstorm Sandy in 2012, which flooded even newly built stations and prompted impromptu flood defences, the city has constructed sea walls and barriers along the coast and around key infrastructure like ventilation buildings.
-This preparedness requires both large and small scale interventions, like having emergency back-up batteries and water-resistant tunnel lighting cables.

 The pandemic, and the collapse in ridership that followed, was another crisis which MTA had to quickly find solutions to.